 What age is it suitable for?

 Matlock Farm Park is a great day out for all the family (grandparents included, as there’s not too much walking).
 However, with the animal feeding and play areas, it is especially perfect for younger kids.
 My boys are 5 and 6 years old and they absolutely loved it.
 Although most kids there seemed to be their age or younger.

 What to bring

-Aside from the Rainforest indoor play (which is currently closed anyway), Matlock Farm Park is entirely outside.
+Aside from the Rainforest indoor play, Matlock Farm Park is entirely outside.
 So do check the weather before your visit and dress accordingly.
 It’s always a good idea to pack a rain jacket, and wear wellies in the wetter months as it does get muddy.

 Also bring £1 coins for the electric pedal cars.